22 Insightful Ecommerce Statistics You Need To Know For 2023

 2. By 2025, online retail sales worldwide are projected to surpass $7.4 trillion

-3. In just the USA, there are expected to be 300 million online shoppers in 2023
+3. In just the USA, there were roughly 300 million online shoppers in 2023

 4. 81% of people research online before making big purchases